Marilyn Foster

 Overview

 Marilyn Foster was a philosopher and former psychoanalyst known for her fringe academic work relating to consciousness and memory.
 She created and led the Xeno-Organism Research Group (XORG) in 1994.
-She was taken into custody in 2006 in reaction to suspected involvement with the disappearance of her daughter, Elizabeth Foster.
-After several of her communications with an anonymous source were found by investigators, she received the death sentence, which was carried out in 2013.
+She was taken into custody in 2006 in reaction to suspected involvement with the disappearance of her daughter, Elizabeth Foster (born September 13, 1981).
+After several of her communications with an anonymous source were found by investigators, she received the death sentence, which was carried out in 2011.
 The contents of these communications have not been made public.

 Writings